Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Convert/Convert.md

 | **eBook** | EPUB, MOBI, AZW3, FB2 |
 | **Comics** | CBZ, CBR |

 eBook and Outlook (MSG) inputs are converted to PDF on the self-hosted server (eBook conversion uses the bundled Calibre runtime; enable the Calibre group if your image excludes it).
-All conversions run locally with no credits or per-operation charges - see [Modes](../../Modes-and-Licensing.md).

 ### Convert FROM PDF